Dive Lake Champlain: Underwater Historic Preserves

 Update 8/5/2017: All sites with the exception of the Diamond Island Canal Boat are open for diving.

 All underwater historic sites in Lake Champlain belong in public trust to the people of the respective states in whose water they lie.
-The States of Vermont and New York have established the Lake Champlain Underwater Historic Preserve to provide public access for divers to some of the Lake's historic shipwrecks.
+The Lake Champlain Underwater Historic Preserve provides public access for divers to some of the Lake's historic shipwrecks.
 The system is designed to protect these irreplaceable historic resources both from anchor damage and artifact collecting.
 With the cooperation of the recreational diving community these wrecks will be available for generations of divers to enjoy.

 Lake Champlain's Historic Preserve system works and succeeds only with your cooperation.
 The protection of historic shipwrecks and safety of other divers is your responsibility.